 Ferns, Gingers and other exotics also available at De Groene Prins!

-De Groene Prins is not a garden centre but a real nursery, started as a bamboo nursery (sort of specialized tree nursery).
+De Groene Prins is not a garden centre but a real botanical garden, started as a bamboo botanical garden (sort of specialized tree botanical garden).
 Professional gardeners are also welcome here!